 Studies have shown that residential supplies of pharmaceutical controlled substances - those found in our home medicine cabinets - have become the supply of choice for young people and criminals.
 Many abusers, a high percentage of which are teens, are known to have obtained their controlled substances from the homes of family and friends.
 In addition, research has shown that our environment has been threatened by medications being flushed down toilets.
 Most controlled substances are created synthetically, and are not removed through normal water-treatment processes.
 This can result in the discharge of these substances into the environment and into our ground water supplies.

 The Oceanside Police Department has installed a secure pharmaceutical drug collection drop-box at the Evidence and Property Facility at 4927 Oceanside Blvd., Oceanside, CA 92056.
 We accept expired and unwanted prescription drugs from individual end users.
-We do not accept any expired or unwanted drugs from commercial institutions such as Doctor’s Offices, Clinics, Nursing Homes, Care Facilities, etc., or used syringes that now, or in the past, held illegal/street drugs.
+We do not accept any expired or unwanted drugs from commercial institutions such as Doctor’s Offices, Clinics, Nursing Homes, Care Facilities, etc. We do not accept used or unused syringes.
 Also, we do not accept items such as inhalers, catheters, tubing, I.V. and enema bags or any other medical equipment.
-Pill bottles must be emptied into “re-closable” plastic bags.
-We do not accept containers.
+Pills must be emptied into “re-closable” plastic bags.
+We do not accept pill bottles or containers.
 A supply of re-closable plastic bags is available at the Evidence and Property facility.

 Once collected, evidence staff will ensure the medication is disposed of according to State and Federal laws.